Metta Sandiford-Artest: Discography

 On October 31, 2006, Artest released a rap album entitled My World.
 He published the album on the Lightyear Records label under his own imprint, Tru Warier Records.
 The album features guest artists P. Diddy, Juvenile, Mike Jones, Big Kap, Nature and Capone.

 Advocacy

 He has become involved in advocacy relating to mental health issues.
 In December 2010, he announced that he would donate some or all of his salary for the 2011–12 NBA season toward mental health awareness charities.
 Artest also auctioned off his 2009–10 championship ring and donated the proceeds to various mental health charities nationwide.
 In 2016, he told Sports Illustrated, "Some people don't understand mental health is broad.
 You have to ask questions.
 Are you depressed?
 Are you schizophrenic?
 Do you have anxiety?
 Are you bipolar?
 Those are the different things that come under the banner of mental health."

 He has posed for PETA ad campaigns encouraging people to report animal abuse and to have their pets neutered.

 On March 26, 2024, Artest endorsed Robert F. Kennedy Jr.’s candidacy for the 2024 United States presidential election at a campaign event.

+The Panda's Friend

+Artest launched The Panda’s Friend, a clothing brand, in 2014.
+That same year, it was reported that Artest — then known as Metta World Peace — would be changing his name either to "The Panda's Friend" (or, alternatively, "Panda Friend") ahead of his relocation to China to compete in the CBA.